entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-how-microservices-connects-to-apps.md

 ### Microservice Ingress Path Clashing

-In Entando 6.2 when a bundle is uninstalled and the microservice is unlinked from the EntandoApp, from the EntandoApp ingress the path to the plugin is not removed.
-This could be an issue when trying to link an EntandoApp with different versions of the same microservices.
+In Entando 6.2 when a bundle is uninstalled and the link between the microservice and the EntandoApp is removed, the EntandoApp ingress that was updated as per step 3. above is not cleaned from the microservice ingress path.
+With the EntandoApp ingress not cleaned from the microservice ingress path, no other updates to the same ingress-path will be made, and this could be an issue when trying to link the EntandoApp with different versions of the same microservices - as they will probably declare the same ingress-path in the bundle descriptor - as well as when trying to link different plugin that for any reason have declare the same ingress-path

-The EntandoApp ingress is updated with the microservice path only if the path is not already present in the ingress.
-Therefore, different microservices with identical ingress path, as well as different versions of the same microservice with identical ingress path, could lead to incorrect behaviors.

 To avoid this issue, the user can provide for the microservice a unique ingress-path that would hardly clash with other ingress-paths.